-Domestic or spousal abuse is tragically all too common and in the vast majority of cases, the abuse creeps up gradually on the victim.
-Beginning with small acts of over-protective behaviour and worrying incidents which are written off as one-offs, in time the cycle of abuse is established and accepted as the norm.
+Domestic or spousal abuse is tragically all too common, and in the vast majority of cases, the abuse creeps up gradually on the victim.
+Beginning with small acts of over-protective behaviour and worrying incidents which are written off as one-offs, in time, the cycle of abuse is established and accepted as the norm.
 If you are worried that a partner is becoming abusive, you don't need to suffer in silence.
-There are a number of organisations who are on hand to help you out and get you away from a dangerous situation.
-Women's Aid 0808 2000 247 ManKind Initiative 01823 334 244
+There are a number of organisations that are on hand to help you out and get you away from a dangerous situation.
+Women's Aid 0808 2000 247 and ManKind Initiative 01823 334 244

 How to recognise the signs of abuse

 Abuse can be emotional, physical, or sexual - or often a combination of all three.
 Verbal abuse is just as serious as physical threats, causing a different kind of damage.
 Abuse commonly takes these forms in the early stages -